 Washington University’s Office of Student Conduct and Community Standards is responsible for maintaining university policies and procedures governing appropriate student conduct.
-Under Director of Student Conduct and Community Standards, Tamara King, the University Judicial Board adjudicates violations of university policies; this includes all student conduct such as drug and alcohol violations, vandalism, and assaults.
-Severe or egregious Academic Integrity violations are also referred to the University Judicial Board.
+Under the Interim Director of Student Conduct and Community Standards, Robert M. Wild, the Student Conduct Board adjudicates violations of university policies; this includes all student conduct such as drug and alcohol violations, vandalism, and assaults.
+Severe or egregious Academic Integrity violations are also referred to the Student Conduct Board.

 To adjudicate fairly and consistently.

 - Pursuit of Knowledge

 - Freedom of Expression

 The Director of Student Conduct and Community Standards / Student Conduct Administrator shall:

 - Act as the primary resource and liaison to members of the university community on matters pertaining to the administration of the university’s Student Conduct Code.

 - Advise students and others about disciplinary options for addressing problems resulting from student behavior within the university.

 - Serve as a resource for dispute resolution for situations involving students, which may not occur in the university community.

 - Hear, investigate, and rule upon complaints alleging violation of the university Student Conduct Code, as well as impose sanctions or refer cases to the university Student Conduct Board as necessary.